theNewbieClub-MAL/gfxEncyclopedia/gfx/layouts.md

 ## How club layouts work

 The Newbie Club, like most MAL clubs, will have a layout on our MyAnimeList homepage.
 This acts as a welcome and directory/index of club to people coming into the club space.

-The theme for these layouts changes frequently, *so we always need new layouts made*, based on the time of year i.e., Christmas, Halloween, or to show a certain anime/season… such as this summer layout shown below.
+The theme for these layouts changes frequently, *so we always need new layouts made*, based on the time of year i.e., Christmas, Halloween, or to show a certain anime/season.
 Changing the layout regularly helps keep the club face fresh and exciting.

 When you make a club layout, you are not just making a basic club layout but a complete matching set of:

 * [MAL Club Layout](#mal-club-layout),
 * [MAL Club Profile Picture](#mal-club-profile-picture),